TheresaLui/SelfHelpContent_v2/articles/microsoft.advisor/advisor-selfhelp.md

 # Azure Advisor Self Help and Explanation

 Azure Advisor is a recommendation service for Azure best practices.
-If you are having issues with the recommendations Advisor has provided please see the documentation below.
+If you are having issues with the recommendations Azure Advisor has provided please see the documentation below.

 Note: This topic is not for receiving general advice about Azure products.

 ## **Recommended documents**